"

 Kendall House, PhD

-Around the time Excluded Ancestors was published, new work in the same vein was emerging (e.g., Baker, 1998; Harrison and Harrison, 1999) and much additional research has been published in the decades that followed (e.g., Blackhawk and Wilner, 2018; Anderson, 2019).
-Thus it is now possible to produce more inclusive histories of the field based on synthesizing the secondary literature.
+Handler’s volume was not unique.
+Around the time Excluded Ancestors was published, new work in the same vein was emerging (e.g., Baker, 1998; Harrison and Harrison, 1999), and much additional research has been published in the decades that followed (e.g., Blackhawk and Wilner, 2018; Anderson, 2019).
+So many new case studies have been produced that it is not only possible, but overdue, to produce more inclusive histories of the field based on synthesizing the secondary literature.
+There have been notable steps in this direction, notably the work of Thomas Patterson (Patterson, 1997) and Jacob Pandian (Pandian, 1985), each of whom produced slender introductions that pack a punch, and both of whom were ahead of the curve.

 SCOPE AND FOCUS

-The contributions to Excluded Ancestors were highly focused and assumed that readers possessed considerable prior knowledge.
-Later studies that have enriched our understanding of what matters in the history of anthropology also consist largely of highly focused case studies.
+The contributions to Excluded Ancestors were circumscribed and demanding, expecting readers to possess considerable prior knowledge of anthropology and intellectual history.
+Later studies that have enriched our understanding of what matters in the history of anthropology similarly tend to be highly focused case studies.
 The goal of this book is different: to provide an introductory synthesis that integrates new more inclusive work with existing disciplinary history.
-Canonical themes and thinkers are not ignored, but the conversation is broadened.
+Canonical themes and thinkers are not eliminated, but the conversation is broadened.

-As will become evident to readers, I prefer to bring contrasting modes of thinking into a shared space, and develop their differences.
+As will become evident to readers, I prefer to bring contrasting modes of thought into dialogue, and develop their differences and shared assumptions.
 I try to carefully and accurately explain ideas I disagree with, as well as those I favor.
-If a reader who completes this book can describe, compare and contrast, and evaluate how scholars who were differently situated produced work that contributed to highly varied anthropological projects, I will consider it to be a success.
+If a reader who completes this book can compare and contrast and evaluate how scholars who were differently situated produced work that contributed to highly varied anthropological projects, I will consider it to be a success.

 Audience

-This book is provided as an open educational resource (OER).
-The intended audience is upper division undergraduate and first year graduate students, as well as general readers with an interest in anthropology or intellectual history.
-Much excellent work published in recent years addresses readers whose knowledge of social and intellectual history is considerable.
-In developing the narrative for this book, I have tried to develop the relevant contexts of time, place, and issues that make them understandable to students with limited preparation.
-Although greater attention is given to the history of social and cultural anthropology, I have tried to reach an audience more centered in archaeology, linguistics, and physical anthropology where possible.
+The first drafts of this book were developed as open educational resources (OER).
+It started out as a collection of fragmentary Google Docs linked to course pages.
+The intended audience has been, and remains, upper division undergraduate and first year graduate students.
+I hope it proves interesting to general readers with an interest in anthropology or intellectual history as well.
+As noted above, much excellent work published in recent years addresses readers whose knowledge of social and intellectual history is considerable.
+In developing this book, I have aimed to provide more context and keep things more introductory, in order to make the issues more understandable to students with limited knowledge of history and anthropology.
+Although greater attention is given to the history of social and cultural anthropology, I have tried to reach an audience centered in archaeology, linguistics, and biological anthropology where possible.
 I hope it finds readers among applied scholars as well.

 A Word to instructors

-I try to provoke interest in anthropology and its history through selective, focused discussions of key moments and themes in the history of the field.
-In deciding what to focus on, I try to respond to challenges facing instructors teaching the history of anthropology.
-The core challenge is responding to the reasonable concerns that students today bring to their studies of anthropology, concerns that center on ethics.
-There is impatience with the moral imperfection of anthropology as it has been practiced, especially biases that exclude many voices and ignore important social issues.
-Students maturing in their knowledge of anthropology are not wrong to conclude that anthropology has largely been developed by scholars hailing from imperial powers who studied subjugated peoples in colonial possessions, nor that their identities have primarily been white and male.
-They are also correct that the issues anthropologists have considered to be important, and the way questions have been framed, don’t always align with the priorities of the people they worked with.
+Beyond working at an introductory level, I have addressed two additional challenges that most courses on intellectual history face.
+One is quite old, and stems from the observation that not all readers find intellectual history riveting, especially today when history enrollments are falling and fewer students are developing enough background to make sense of the complexities of the past.
+The second challenge is both an antidote to the first, and a source of new tensions.
+In my experience, students find history more interesting when we address ethical and political issues that matter today.
+By the same token, many contemporary students are impatient with the moral imperfection of anthropology as it has been practiced, especially when it comes to biases that exclude many voices and ignore important social issues.
+Students maturing in their knowledge of anthropology are not wrong to conclude that anthropology has largely been developed by scholars hailing from imperial powers who studied subjugated peoples in colonial possessions, nor that their identity has primarily been white and male.
+They are also correct that the issues anthropologists have considered to be important, and the way questions have been framed, often have not aligned with the priorities of the people they worked with.

-How do we weigh the value of classic contributions against their potential to offend?
+Additionally, the language used by anthropologists in the past is often blatantly offensive.
+How do we weigh the value of reading classic contributions to the field against their potential to offend?
 To aspire to see the world from “the native’s point of view” as Malinowski (1922) enjoined us, is not the same thing as achieving that vision.
-And as Malinowski’s writings makes clear, wonderful expressions of tolerance are often found immediately adjacent to offensive phrasings that jar contemporary sensibilities.
-Consider two quotations from the final page of Malinowski’s classic work, Argonauts of the Western Pacific (Malinowski, 1922: 518) – in the first quotation, I remove a few words, in the second I restore them:
+And as Malinowski’s writings make clear, inspiring expressions of tolerance are often found immediately adjacent to offensive phrasings that jar contemporary sensibilities.
+Consider two versions of a quotation from the final page of Malinowski’s classic work, Argonauts of the Western Pacific (Malinowski, 1922: 518).
+In the first quotation, I remove a few words, in the second I restore them:

 In grasping the essential outlook of others, with … reverence and real understanding … we cannot help widening our own.